djbutler/cylon-7bot/README.md

 Then visit [http://localhost:8000/](http://localhost:8000/) to see the app in action.
 You can control the angle of each joint by moving a slider.

+#### Troubleshooting

-NOTE: You may have to change the serial port name, which is currently hard-coded in `app.js`.
+You may have to change the serial port name, which is currently hard-coded in `app.js`.
 To find out the name of your serial port, one useful tool is [Gort](http://gort.io/).
 Once you've installed Gort, you can run `gort scan serial` to get a list of your serial connections.
 Try a few until you find the right one!

 ---